top of page

 As a homeschool parent, you may notice signs of your child’s diminished interest at various times during the school year.
 Here are some practical solutions that will help you keep your child motivated.

-1) Articulate how the concept is relevant
+1) Explain how the concept is relevant.

 Relate what your child is learning to everyday life or correlate it to jobs for which your child can apply their newfound knowledge.
 When children can understand the relevance of the concept they are learning, their attitude and efforts will improve.